Walking in Faith: Overcoming Doubt in Our Lives

 —Hebrews 11:1 (KJV)

-Faith is not mere belief—it is the bedrock of trust that undergirds all hope.
-It is evidence, a legal certainty, of unseen realities.
-When faith is fractured, that substance crumbles, and the evidence grows dim.
+Faith is not merely belief; it is the bedrock of trust that supports all hope.
+It serves as the evidence of unseen realities.
+When faith is fractured, that substance crumbles, and the evidence fades.

-The Nachash’s doubt code has been perpetuated through generations.
-Every time we question God’s goodness, His promises, His timing, that ancient whisper echoes again.
+The Nachash’s doubt code has been passed down through generations.
+Every time we question God’s goodness, His promises, or His timing, that ancient whisper echoes again.

 But here’s the awakening: